-Dr. James Stangle created a stir just a couple of weeks ago when revealed what was actually in the patty.
+Dr. James Stangle created a stir when he revealed what he said may be actually in the patty.

 “The impossible whopper patty is made from 24 ingredients,” Stangle wrote.
 “The most important ingredient is soy protein.
 The whopper patty has just one ingredient.
 That would be beef.”

 The Impossible Whopper is a burger with a patty made from plants, including soy, instead of beef.
 And that’s where the issue comes in.
 He said that the soy in the Impossible burger has 18 Million times more estrogen than regular beef.

 “The impossible whopper has 44 mg of estrogen and the whopper has 2.5 ng of estrogen,” he explained to the Western Journal.